-Fight Fire Aggressively, But Provide for Safety First
+Fight Fire Aggressively, Having Provided for Safety First

-Standard Fire Order #10 must be taken into account at all times when fighting fire.
+Standard Firefighting Order #10 must be considered at all times when fighting fire.
 In order to fight fire safely and aggressively, every firefighter must be able to answer the following questions:

-- Are there adequate resources and time for effective suppression?
-Ask yourselves, do we need to retreat and reevaluate?
-Talk about times when you have realized you weren’t getting anywhere and needed to retreat and start managing firefighters and placing orders.
+Are there adequate resources and time for effective suppression?
+Do we need to retreat and reevaluate?

 - Are lookouts posted?
-Discuss when you post lookouts, who you would choose to be a lookout, and where they should be located.
+When you post lookouts, who would you choose to be a lookout, and where should they be located?